 Yuli Rodríguez (Co-founder, BioIncos)

-A pilot program co-designed with Indigenous Peoples that strengthens a network of 13 bioeconomy enterprises across Colombia, Ecuador, and Peru, supporting a holistic, long-term vision for the Amazon.
+A two-year pilot program co-designed with Indigenous Peoples of the Amazon Basin to strengthen a network of 13 enterprises across Colombia, Ecuador, and Peru while advancing an Indigenous-led economy.

 Purpose

-To support Amazonian Indigenous Peoples and their enterprises to grow by reinforcing incubation governance, allocating flexible financial resources, and meaningfully enhancing the stewardship of their territories.
+To position Amazonian Indigenous Peoples and their enterprises, reinforcing incubation processes and channelling flexible financial resources aligned with the realities of their territories.

 Vision

-An Amazon where Indigenous Peoples lead the growth of sustainable enterprises that conserve forests, protect biodiversity, strengthen community knowledge, and contribute to resilient local economies.
+An Amazon where Indigenous Peoples lead support and development services for enterprises that conserve forests, protect biodiversity, strengthen traditional knowledge, preserve cultural identity, and contribute to resilient local economies.

 Martín Huaypuna (Co-founder, AFIMAD)